Looking for the best mechanical pencil for your kids to use at school?

 5 Sakuro Sumo Grip Mechanical Pencil

-Although better suited for older kids, the Sakuro SumoGrip still has the wide, comfy body and cushioned, triangle-shaped grip to shape the correct writing hold.
-The leads are smaller, with choices of 0.5, 0.7 or 0.9 mm, so you may want to try them to see which is best for the way your child writes.
+Although better suited for older kids, the Sakuro SumoGrip still has a wide, comfy body and cushioned, triangle-shaped grip to shape the correct writing hold.
+The leads are smaller, with choices of 0.5, 0.7, or 0.9 mm, so you may want to try them to see which is best for the way your child writes.
 The name is cute, but the barrel colors are slightly more plain.
-For more details see our Sakura Sumo Grip Review.
+For more details, see our Sakura Sumo Grip Review.

 6 Zebra Cadoozles Mechanical Pencils

-Probably best for children ages 10 and up, the Zebra Cadoozles mechanical pencils are recommended mostly for their bright colors and a fun design that resembles regular wood-case pencils.
-Lead is standard 0.7 mm size, so it’s more susceptible to breaking if too much pressure is applied while writing.
+Probably best for children ages 10 and up, the Zebra Cadoozles mechanical pencils are recommended chiefly for their bright colors and a fun design that resembles regular wood-case pencils.
+Lead is standard 0.7 mm, so it’s more susceptible to breaking if too much pressure is applied while writing.
 Available in a variety of colors and barrel graphics.